ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

 Setup before flying in AutoTune mode
 ====================================
 1. Set up one flight mode switch position to be AltHold.
-2. Set an RC channel :ref:`Auxiliary Function <common-auxiliary-functions>` switch or an :ref:`Auxiliary Function Switch <channel-7-and-8-options>` (prior to version 4.0) to AutoTune to allow you to turn the auto tuning on/off with the a switch.
+2. Set an RC channel :ref:`Auxiliary Function <common-auxiliary-functions>` switch or an :ref:`Auxiliary Function Switch <channel-7-and-8-options>` (prior to version 4.0) to AutoTune to allow you to turn the auto tuning on/off with a switch.

 .. note:: you can also set the AUTOTUNE flight mode as a mode on your flight mode switch to activate AutoTune

 3. Remove the camera gimbal or any other parts of the frame that could wobble in flight
-4. Select which combination of axis (roll, pitch, yaw) you wish to tune using the :ref:`AUTOTUNE_AXES <AUTOTUNE_AXES__AC_AutoTune_Multi>` parameter
+4. Select which combination of axes (roll, pitch, yaw) you wish to tune using the :ref:`AUTOTUNE_AXES <AUTOTUNE_AXES__AC_AutoTune_Multi>` parameter
 5. Set the autotune's aggressiveness using the :ref:`AUTOTUNE_AGGR <AUTOTUNE_AGGR>` parameter (0.1=agressive, 0.075=medium, 0.050=weak), normally start with the default 0.1.
 6. For large copters (with props at least 13inch or 33cm diameter) set the Rate Roll and Pitch filters to 10hz, these are: :ref:`ATC_RAT_RLL_FLTT <ATC_RAT_RLL_FLTT__AC_AttitudeControl_Multi>`, :ref:`ATC_RAT_RLL_FLTD<ATC_RAT_RLL_FLTD__AC_AttitudeControl_Multi>`, :ref:`ATC_RAT_PIT_FLTT <ATC_RAT_PIT_FLTT__AC_AttitudeControl_Multi>`, :ref:`ATC_RAT_PIT_FLTD <ATC_RAT_PIT_FLTD__AC_AttitudeControl_Multi>`, (in Copter-3.4 they are ATC_RAT_RLL_FILT and ATC_RAT_PIT_FILT)
 7. It is recommended to enable :ref:`battery voltage scaling of PID gains <current-limiting-and-voltage-scaling>`